Danfoss and General Electric join forces in strategic collaboration

 Danfoss Silicon Power, based in Flensburg, in Germany, is part of the Danfoss Group, which has more than 25,000 employees globally.
 Danfoss Silicon Power is a leading manufacturer of power modules, which are used in a wide range of applications for the industrial, renewable energy and automotive sectors.
 They have provided power modules for more than 25 million, mainly European cars.

 "Danfoss Silicon Power is gaining a unique position as the only independent SiC module manufacturer in the US and GE has been a customer from day one.
-Similarly, it has opened the door to the US market, where demand for the power modules manufactured by Danfoss Silicon Power is expected to grow explosively," says Claus A. Petersen, General Manager and Vice President of Danfoss Silicon Power.
+Similarly, it has opened the door to the US market, where demand for the power modules manufactured by Danfoss Silicon Power is expected to grow explosively," says Claus A. Petersen, General Manager and Senior Vice President of Danfoss Silicon Power.

 About SiC power modules:

 The SiC power modules are the answer to the global demand for smaller, faster end more effective electronic devices.
-For example, SiC power modules can reduce power consumption in electric cars by 10% and the energy consumption in data centers by 5%, just as they can lower the weight of an airplane by 500 kilos.
+For example, SiC power modules can reduce power consumption in electric vehicles by 10% and the energy consumption in data centers by 5%, just as they can lower the weight of an airplane by 500 kilos.
 In the future, the power modules are also expected to be applied in other sectors like shipping, offshore and hospitals.

 For more information: